Toyota shows new Prius hybrid with more power, range, style

 TOKYO (AP) — The new Toyota gas-electric Prius hybrid not only comes with more power, acceleration and driving range.
 It’s also more stylish, scrapping the rather stodgy angular body for a sleekly futuristic look.

-Simon Humphries, senior general manager of Global Toyota design who unveiled the car in Tokyo on Wednesday, stressed that the company was still defying the skeptics who keep asking how much longer the Japanese automaker will stick with hybrids in a rapidly electrifying industry.
+Simon Humphries, senior general manager of Global Toyota design who unveiled the car in Tokyo and Los Angeles on Wednesday, stressed that the company was still defying the skeptics who keep asking how much longer the Japanese automaker will stick with hybrids in a rapidly electrifying industry.

 “Simply because the Prius is an eco-car within everyone’s reach.
 In order to achieve carbon neutrality, everyone in the world must participate,” he told reporters.
 “We need ecological solutions within reach of the many.
 And it needs to start today, not tomorrow.”